firecracker-microvm/firecracker/docs/jailer.md

   target binary.
 - **chroot_base** represents the base folder where chroot jails are built.
 The default is `/srv/jailer`.
+- `netns` represents the path to a network namespace handle.
+If present, the jailer will use this to join the associated network namespace.
+- When present, the `--daemonize` flag causes the jailer to cal **setsid()** and redirect all three standard I/O file descriptors to `/dev/null`.

 ## Jailer Operation